Market Street Massacre: Aftermath

 The motive for the shooting remains unknown.
-An initial rumor that it was connected to an argument over a numbers racket was rejected by police.
+An initial rumor that it was connected to an argument over a numbers racket involving a bet of one dollar was rejected by police.
 According to the rumor, Collins' first victim was a "numbers man", who was killed either during an argument below his window or ambushed by Collins from a car.
 Another rumor framed the shootings as a "race riot", claiming that Collins had first killed Fred Casino and stolen his car, fatally shot Detective Purnsley while at a crossroad, and shot the remaining victims while driving through the neighborhood before making a final stand at the boarding house.

+A funeral march for Elery Purnsley took place on 11 November 1948, which would have been Purnsley's 57th birthday, organized by the Improved Benevolent and Protective Order of Elks of the World and the Grand Lodge Fraternal Order of Police, of which he was a member.
+The funeral service was moved to a later time that day for the funeral of Samuel Hill, who was Purnsley's nephew.

-A commonly repeated, but most likely invented detail about the shootings revolved around mute victim Samuel Lyttle being "shocked" into speaking, supposedly telling police, "I've been shot", before dying.
+A commonly repeated, but most likely invented detail about the shootings revolved around mute victim Samuel Lytle being "shocked" into speaking, supposedly telling police, "I've been shot", before dying.

+On May 20, 1949, Chester Times staff reporter Orrin C. Evans won first place in a competition of the Pennsylvania Newspaper Publishers Association for his immediate account of the shooting.

+The rifle used in the shooting was kept by Delaware County police until October 31, 1950, when the department destroyed it in a public display near Media, as one of 200 firearms that had been kept as evidence from various criminal cases since 1937.

+Smithsonian wrote in 2015 that the Market Street Massacre was one of the earliest mass shootings in US history, preceding the more well-known 1949 "Walk of Death" in Camden, New Jersey, which is commonly described as the first mass shooting in the country.